minio/docs/source/includes/common-minio-tiering.rst

 .. start-create-transition-rule-desc

-Use the :mc:`mc ilm add` command to create a new transition rule for the bucket.
+Use the :mc:`mc ilm rule add` command to create a new transition rule for the bucket.
 The following example configures transition after the specified number of calendar days:

 .. code-block:: shell
    :class: copyable

-   mc ilm add ALIAS/BUCKET \
+   mc ilm rule add ALIAS/BUCKET \
    --transition-tier TIERNAME \
    --transition-days DAYS \
    --noncurrent-transition-days NONCURRENT_DAYS